six-two/shell-command-logger/README.md

 cat ~/.shell-command-logs/<command>/<timestamp>.log
 ```

-If you want to replay the command on a different system, that does not have `scl-replay` installed, you can also invoke `scriptreplay` directly:
+If you want to replay the command on a different system, that does not have `scl` installed, you can also invoke `scriptreplay` directly:

 ```bash
 scriptreplay --log-out ~/.shell-command-logs/<command>/<timestamp>.log --log-timing ~/.shell-command-logs/<command>/<timestamp>.time